shnwc/openenclave/docs/DesignDocs/SGX_QuoteVerify_Integration.md

 entry point of the selected plugin.

-The SGX ECDSA-p256 verifier plugin is implemented in code file `enclave/sgx/report.c`, `common/sgx/verifier.c` and relevant enclave-side code file `common/sgx/quote.c`.
+The SGX ECDSA-p256 verifier plugin is implemented in code file `enclave/sgx/report.c`, `common/sgx/verifier.c` and relevant code file `common/sgx/quote.c`.
 The same source tree implements both the enclave-side and host-side verifier plugins.